viperproject/gobra-book/src/01/loops-binarysearch.md

 // @ ensures found ==> 0 <= idx && idx < len(arr) && arr[idx] == target
 ```

-This contract does not yet capture that `idx` must be the first index where `target` is found or otherwise the position where `target` would appear in the sort order.
+This contract does not yet capture that `idx` must be the first index where `target` is found or else the position where `target` would appear in the sort order.

 Here is the first implementation of `BinarySearchArr`.
 The elements with an index between `low` and `high` denote the parts of the array that remain to be searched for `target`.